About the Learn to Scull Program

 Our Learn to Scull program has been introducing new scullers to the Huron River for over 15 years.
 Developed by experienced coaches and consistently refined through participant feedback, the program has evolved to use a weekend intensive format that maximizes learning and skill retention while accommodating busy schedules.

-- Safety First: Comprehensive water safety training including self-rescue techniques
+- Safety first: comprehensive water safety training, including self-rescue techniques.

 After completing Learn to Scull, graduates can:

-- Become full AARC members with access to club boats and facilities
+- become full AARC members with access to club boats and facilities,

-- Engage with the broader AARC community through volunteer opportunities and events
+- engage with the broader AARC community through volunteer opportunities and events.

 More About AARC